 A shareholder giving a proxy may revoke it at any time before it is voted.
-Proxies may be revoked by (a) filing with the Secretary of Pacific Enterprises, a written notice of revocation bearing a later date than the proxy; (b) duly executing a later dated proxy relating to the same shares and delivering it to the Secretary of Pacific Enterprises before the taking of the vote at the Pacific Enterprises Special Meeting; or (c) attending the Pacific Enterprises Special Meeting will not by itself revoke a proxy.
+Proxies may be revoked by (a) filing with the Secretary of Pacific Enterprises, a written notice of revocation bearing a later date than the proxy; (b) duly executing a later dated proxy relating to the same shares and delivering it to the Secretary of Pacific Enterprises before the taking of the vote at the Pacific Enterprises Special Meeting; or (c) attending the Pacific Enterprises Special Meeting and voting in person.
+Attendance at the Pacific Enterprises Special Meeting will not by itself revoke a proxy.